Questions? Call us today!

 (a)

-In the first instance please consult our support centre (link);
+in the first instance please consult our support centre (link);

 (b)

-If you cannot find a resolution in our Knowledge Base (link) then please either raise a support ticket or call our support line and tell us as soon as reasonably possible;
+if you cannot find a resolution in our Knowledge Base (link) then please either raise a support ticket or call our support line and tell us as soon as reasonably possible;

 (c)